jason10033/mpox-severity-score/content/home/welcome.md

 The MPOX Severity Scoring System (MPOX-SSS) was developed specifically for the 2022 outbreak.

+A﻿n abstract has been submitted to CROI and m﻿ore information to come after CROI 2023.

+<﻿br>

 D﻿ownload the MPOX severity score here

-A﻿n abstract has been submitted to CROI and m﻿ore information to come after CROI 2023.